Vertical Cloth Filters: Tertiary Filtration for Small Footprint

 Let’s do a bit of history and contextualize the need for tertiary filtration with vertical filters.

-Starting in the 1990s, free-fiber filters became a popular solution for the final stages of wastewater treatment, particularly when advanced removal of total suspended solids is required.
+Starting in the 1990s, free-fiber cloth filters became a popular system for the final stages of wastewater treatment, particularly when advanced removal of total suspended solids is required.

 Currently, vertical cloth filters are widely adopted both in municipal sewage treatment plants, particularly small ones, and, most importantly, in industries around the world.